Fancy bone broth is so popular these days, and that’s exactly what you’ll get with this economical, easy-to-make pot of liquid gold!

 While you’re at it, save your veggie scraps–carrot peelings, ends from celery, mushrooms, onions, even kale stems–to use in your stock as well.
 I often keep a bag in my freezer and add the scraps as I have them.
 Then there’s no need to buy more when ready to make the stock.

-After Thanksgiving, I make turkey stock with this same method.
+After the Thanksgiving turkey has been enjoyed, I make turkey stock with this same method.
 Though there is a subtle flavor difference, I use chicken and turkey stocks interchangeably.

 With stock, there’s no need to worry too much about precise measurements and adhering strictly to the recipe; you may use the recipe below as a basic framework.